Testosterone is mentioned often in the news and in print, but here we summarize the basics. Did you know?

-To be complete, even though these are not commonly used, testosterone nasal gel (Natesto®) is available after FDA approval.
+In addition, testosterone nasal gel (Natesto®) is available and is used three times daily to each nostril.
+Oral testosterone (Testosterone undecanoate, Jatenzo®) is available in the United States.
 Trans-buccal testosterone (30 mg buccal tablet, Striant®) which adheres to gum or inner cheek in mouth has been shown to result in similar T level compared to T gel but may lead to gum irritation in 20% of men.
-Oral testosterone (T-undecanoate) is not available in the United States but requires liver function tests to be followed due to different metabolism.
 The table below summarizes the most common testosterone replacement routes used (green), other options (yellow), and those not available in the United States (red).

 Treatment of Low Testosterone in Men Desiring Children:

 Any of the testosterone preparations discussed so far will have very negative effects on sperm, semen quality (azoospermia is possible), and male fertility.
 These effects can linger for months or even years after stopping testosterone.
 For men interested in fertility, see this post regarding treatment for men with low testosterone who want to protect their fertility to have children in the future.